AurelienRoyer/SEAHORS/README.md

 Preprint:  https://doi.org/10.5281/zenodo.7674699

 ## Update
-### v1.1 to 1.4 April 2023
+### v1.5 April 2023
 Add ggplot 2D tab :"Simple 2D plot" with pdf download and numeric imput to modify the projection ratio.

+Add a button "advanced plot" at ggplot 2D slide to activated plotly or ggplot figure.
+Add a ratio imput when the button is unchecked.

-Add "Figure options" sidebar conditional panel : to modify the labels axis, the size of the labels and the tick mark, the space between tick mark, and the theme of ggplot figure ("Simple 2D plot" and "Density Plot"). in process : the add of minor.grid
+Add "Figure options" sidebar conditional panel : to modify the labels axis, the size of the labels and the tick mark, the space between major tick mark and minor grid (without tick marks), and the theme of ggplot figure ("Simple 2D plot" and "Density Plot").

+Add a button to directly load the dataset example of Cassenade.
+Button is on the overview panel.

 Correction DensityPlot and modification of point size and transparency.